Before You Sail – Preparation

 Sailing Rules Game

-Fortunately for us, Cathy has already burrowed deep, and she came up with this great online game/quiz.
+Here’s and online game/quiz that will help you understand the rules (2021-2024).
 You can play the game in a number of different ways: by rule number, at different positions around a course, or at random with the difficulty level set to suit your preference.

 It’s possible to play on a mobile phone screen, however, I’d recommend you use a device with a larger screen – a tablet or a PC.